timisenco2015/IntuitProductSignUpAPI/README.md

-# IntuitProductSignUpAPI
+# ProductSignUpAPI
-Develop a product signup experience using a number of spring boot APIs that will create the user and process payment, and then return a response of the completed transaction.
+Developed this project to display my full knowdlege of API development in spring boot.
+A product signup experience using a number  that will create the user and process payment, and then return a response of the completed transaction.

-Requirements
+Problems:

 1) A user creation REST API that will take in user information (name, address, email address), validate it, push it to a datastore, and return a response.